ALinuxPerson/try-drop/README.md

     * `ds-write`: A drop strategy which writes the error to a writer if called.
     * `ds-adhoc`: A drop strategy which calls a function if called.
 This only supports `Fn`s, which is the strictest type of function trait based on its trait bounds.
 If you want a less strict version, use...
       * `ds-adhoc-mut`: A drop strategy which calls a function if called.
-This supports `FnMut`s, which is has more flexible trait bounds compared to `Fn`, at the cost of using a `Mutex` internally, in order to call it, since try drop strategies **must** take self by reference.
+This supports `FnMut`s, which has more flexible trait bounds compared to `Fn`, at the cost of using a `Mutex` internally, in order to call it, since try drop strategies **must** take self by reference.
     * `ds-once-cell`: A drop strategy which stores an error value once.
 This is primarily useful for `struct`s which own